Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 1. Produce informative guides/resources with customer buying intents drives higher conversions than the usual or regular publishing of blog posts.

-A strategic execution goes like this: use mini guides to make customers aware of the products/services or get them consider those for their needs and then use internal linking to case studies, testimonials or proof of work that would help visitors convert to customers.
+A strategic execution goes like this: use mini-guides to make customers aware of the products/services or get them to consider those for their needs and then use internal linking to case studies, testimonials or proof of work that would help visitors convert to customers.

 2. Develop content using psychology-based copywriting – using call to actions (CTAs) and proper words that nudges visitors to take actions is an essential skill that requires testing or experiments.